 Thank you for participating in the Oregon Statewide Assessments.
-The information in this Test Administration Manual applies to the 2012-2013 school year for Oregon's Statewide Assessments.
+The information in this Test Administration Manual applies to the 2013-2014 school year for Oregon's Statewide Assessments.
 These include:

-- The Oregon Assessment of Knowledge and Skills (OAKS) in Mathematics, Reading/Literature, Science, and the Social Sciences; - The OAKS Writing Performance Assessment; and - The English Language Proficiency Assessment (ELPA).
+- The Oregon Assessment of Knowledge and Skills (OAKS) in Mathematics, Reading/Literature, Science, and the Social Sciences; - The OAKS Writing Performance Assessment; and - The English Language Proficiency Assessment (ELPA). - New for 2013-14: The Kindergarten Assessment

 For OAKS, information is included for OAKS Online and Extended Assessment administration.
 For the OAKS Writing Performance Assessment, information is included for both paper-based and online test administrations.
-Information regarding administration of ELPA, the PSAT/NMSQT®, and NAEP is also included.
+Information regarding administration of ELPA, the new Kindergarten Assessment, the PSAT/NMSQT[®], and NAEP is also included.
 This Test Administration Manual outlines policies and procedures that will ensure both test reliability and validity from classroom to classroom, teacher to teacher, school to school, and district to district.
 It is designed to promote: